ModClean/modclean/README.md

 #### -i, --interactive
 Run in interactive mode.
 For each file found, you will be prompted whether you want to delete or skip.

+#### -P, --no-progress
+Turns off the progress bar when files are being deleted.

 #### -d, --empty
 Delete all empty directories after the cleanup process.
 Does not prompt for deletion when in `--interactive` mode.